Color

 Primary Palette

 LiveRamp’s color system is bold and high-contrast.
-Our Primary Green is electric, imbuing the brand with a sense of energy, growth, and momentum, with black and white providing a sleek foundation.
+Our Primary Green imbues the brand with a sense of energy, growth, and momentum, with black and white providing the core foundation.

-Our three primary colors are White, Black, and Green 00 (our Primary Green).
+Our three primary colors are Green 00 (our Primary Green) White, and Black.
 Green 00 should appear in every design.
+Black should only be used for utility, not for decoration.

 Secondary Palettes